mag0serrant/OPNsense-ProtonVPNGateway/readme.md

  ![Alt text](Assets/Images/Picture10.png)

 Go To Interfaces > Assignments.
 There should be a new interface listed with an orange + symbol next to it.
 Click the +.
 The click on the hyperlink of that new interface and edit.
 Create a description.
 Check the block bogon networks box.
-Check the Dynamic gateway policy box.
 Click save and apply changes.

  ![Alt text](Assets/Images/Picture11.png)